dehypnosis/leaderboard/README.md

 the exact role of that.
 But here I assumed that there might be a lot of `PlayerLeaderBoard like` apps.
 So I tried to make `PlayerStore` as a kind of message broker, and `PlayerLeaderBoard` as message consumer.

+// TODO: skipped list? balanced binary tree?
-Thus `PlayerLeaderBoard` receives Add, Update, Delete messages from the store to compose a linked list of players on the standard of rank for sequential access.
-At the same time, an extra hashmap composes to directly point to each users by id for random access to any specific users.
+Thus `PlayerLeaderBoard` receives Add, Update, Delete messages from the store to compose a balanced binary tree structure which is ready for low time complexity for major operations.
+At the same time, an extra hashmap composes to directly point to each users by id for fast random access to any specific users.

 ##### HTTP Server

 And finally, a `HTTP Server` properly serve the features of `PlayerLeaderBoard` and `PlayerStore` as a single public interface.

----

-* Please let me informed of if it is a trouble that I made it as a public repository.